Aureliusssss/PharmaHelper/README.md

 Add `const pharmahelper = require("./Aurelius_pharmahelper.js");` at the very top of the file.

-To utilise module functions, call them by using "pharmacy.(function)".
+To utilise module functions, call them by using "pharmahelper.(function)".

 A few examples would be